How Do Eastern Religions Deal with Substance Abuse and Treatment?

 Taoism is often associated with martial arts in China and the practice of rigorous physical exercise to achieve self-discipline.
 The major goal of Taoism is to live with compassion and balance in life and reject intolerance.
 Bad deeds, including addictive behaviors, lead to illness and imbalance.

-One can only learn the tenets of Taoism by studying with a master, and this belief can be capitalized on in the treatment of substance abuse by using treatment providers (e.g., physicians and therapists as sort of “masters” of recovery).
+One can only learn the tenets of Taoism by studying with a master, and this belief can be capitalized on in the treatment of substance use by using treatment providers (e.g., physicians and therapists as sort of “masters” of recovery).
 There is a long tradition of attempting to achieve self-mastery by studying under others in Taoism, and individuals committed to this belief can readily adapt by getting a sponsor in a 12-Step group.
 Other facets of traditional treatment can be adapted as long as the treatment remains consistent with the spiritual beliefs of the individual.

-Because of its focus, Taoism is very amenable to the notion of becoming aware of one’s own triggers for addictive behavior, breaking those associations, and retraining oneself to overcome one’s issue with substance abuse.
+Because of its focus, Taoism is very amenable to the notion of becoming aware of one’s own triggers for addictive behavior, breaking those associations, and retraining oneself to overcome one’s issue with substance use.
 Emphasizing a rigorous spiritual and physical approach to addressing issues in recovery would be consistent with the belief system of Taoism.

 Islam

 Islam is one of the major religions of the world with about 1.5 billion practitioners.
-At one time, it was primarily practiced in the Middle East and Far East, but the religion has spread worldwide.
+At one time, it was primarily practiced in the Middle East and Far East, but the religion has spread worldwide.8

 Use of drugs or alcohol is forbidden in Islam, and addiction is often viewed as a sin.
 The purpose of life is to live in a way that is pleasing to Allah and in turn earn his forgiveness and entrance into the afterlife.

 Because of its strict adherence to the tenants in the Koran, it is preferable that treatment providers should be of the same faith and physicians be of the same gender as the client, particularly when they do physical examinations.
-The use of acceptance, repentance, and returning to the right path as opposed to damnation of people in recovery is essential in addressing substance abuse issues in Islamic clients.
+The use of acceptance, repentance, and returning to the right path as opposed to damnation of people in recovery is essential in addressing substance use issues in Islamic clients.
 Getting involvement from religious leaders, family, and the community is also paramount to helping the person achieve success in recovery.

 Conclusions

-The key to understanding how different Eastern religions view and address issues with substance abuse is to concentrate on the principles discussed at the very beginning of this article.
+The key to understanding how different Eastern religions view and address issues with substance use is to concentrate on the principles discussed at the very beginning of this article.
 Therapists and other treatment providers who are working with clients from different religious faiths should have a thorough working knowledge of each individual’s belief system in order to apply the principles to that client.

 In some cases, such as with Islamic clients, it is almost crucial that providers be of the same faith in order for success to be achieved.
-Very often, individuals from specific faiths who live in different cultures may have high levels of acculturation that allow them to interact with individuals of different faiths; however, it is extremely important that treatment providers at least have a working knowledge and understanding of the particular belief system in order to implement a successful recovery program.
+Very often, individuals from specific faiths, who live in different cultures, may have high levels of acculturation that allow them to interact with individuals of different faiths; however, it is extremely important that treatment providers at least have a working knowledge and understanding of the particular belief system in order to implement a successful recovery program.